Palmabit-IT/angular-cookie-law/readme.md

 </cookie-law-wait>
 ```

-The `divs` inside `<cookie-law-wait>` directive are loaded only after cookies are accepted.
+The `divs` inside `<cookie-law-wait>` directive is loaded only after cookies are accepted.

 ### CookieLawService

 This service provides a function to know if cookies are accepted.

-First you need to inject ``CookieLawService`` into your angular controller or directive.
+First, you need to inject ``CookieLawService`` into your angular controller or directive.

 ```javascript
 angular.module('myApp').controller('MyCtrl', ['CookieLawService']);